 Article Sixth of the Company's Amended and Restated Certificate of Incorporation and Section 13 of Article III of the Company's Amended and Restated By-laws each currently provides that the Company's stockholders may remove directors from office at any time for cause by the affirmative vote of the holders of not less than a majority of the outstanding shares of stock generally entitled to vote.
 In a recent bench ruling on a summary judgment motion, the Delaware Court of Chancery held in December 2015 that a provision of a Delaware Corporation's charter or by-laws could not override the default rule under Delaware law that directors serving on a non-classified board and who are not elected pursuant to cumulative voting may be removed with or without cause by vote of holders of a majority of the outstanding shares entitled to vote in director elections.
-In light of these developments under Delaware corporate law, in January 2016, the Board adopted an amendment to the Company's Certificate of Incorporation, subject to stockholder approval, and believes it is in the best interests of the Company and its stockholders to approve amendments to the Company's certificate of incorporation and by-laws so that they state that directors can be removed by stockholders with or without cause.
-Further, the Company's certificate of incorporation currently includes a number of obsolete provisions relating to Class B Common Stock.
+In light of these developments under Delaware corporate law, in January 2016, the Board adopted an amendment to the Company's Certificate of Incorporation, subject to stockholder approval, and believes it is in the best interests of the Company and its stockholders to approve amendments to the Company's certificate of incorporation currently includes a number of obsolete provisions relating to Class B Common Stock.
 The proposed amendments are intended to remove such obsolete provisions and to make minor clarifying changes, enhance readability and eliminate redundancies.
-Accordingly, the Board has adopted, subject to stockholder approval, amendments to the Company's certificate of incorporation and the by-laws to permit the removal of directors by stockholders with or without cause, and, with respect to the certificate of incorporation, to remove certain obsolete provisions and to renumber the remaining provisions.
+Accordingly, the Board has adopted, subject to stockholder approval, and, with respect to the company's certificate of incorporation and the by-laws to permit the removal of directors by stockholders approval, and believes it to the Company's certificate of incorporation currently includes a number of obsolete provisions enhance readability and eliminate redundancies.
+Accordingly, the Board has adopted, subject to stockholder approval, amendments to the Company's certificate of incorporation and the by-laws to permit the removal of directors by stockholders with or without cause, and, with respect